damesek/intellij-idea-spring-boot-repl-plugin/README.md

 mvn -f sb-repl-agent/pom.xml clean install -Dgpg.skip=true
 ```

-The plugin can then locate the agent under `~/.m2/repository/hu/baader/sb-repl-agent/0.7.3/...`.
+The plugin will then locate the agent under `~/.m2/repository/hu/baader/sb-repl-agent/0.7.5/...`.
+If it is not found there, it will attempt to resolve `sb-repl-agent` via Maven (using the configured Agent Maven version and your standard Maven repositories, e.g. Maven Central), and only fall back to manual JAR selection if that also fails.

 ## Plugin build and installation